 - Investor – 1500 hours

 There are many ways to help out at the Juneau-Douglas City Museum.
 Find a job that’s right for you.

-Take visitors on a trip into Juneau’s past by leading the Historic Downtown Walking Tour!
+Walking Tour Guide: Take visitors on a trip into Juneau’s past by leading the Historic Downtown Walking Tour!
 Learn about the notable places, people, and architecture of downtown Juneau, including the stories of the Birdman of Alcatraz and China Joe.
-Requires tour guide training with the Curator of Public Programs and a three month commitment to lead a weekly tour.
+Requires tour guide training with the Public Programs Coordinator and a three month commitment to lead a weekly tour.
 May-September only.
 Visit the walking tour website for more information on the tour.

-Share your artistic skills by working with the Curator of Public Programs to lead youth or adult art activities.
+Art Instruction: Share your artistic skills by working with the Public Programs Coordinator to lead youth or adult art activities.
 Must have experience in art instruction.

 To apply, fill out the volunteer application and background check consent form and submit to the Volunteer Coordinator.
 The Juneau-Douglas City Museum is a division of CBJ Library Department.
 All adult volunteers are required to submit a background check consent form.